The 10 Most Haunted Places in Canada

 The Most Haunted Places in Canada

 The foreboding ruins of the sprawling Tranquille Sanatorium outside Kamloops, B.C., are straight out of a nightmare.
 Originally built in 1907 as a treatment centre for tuberculosis sufferers, it later served as a mental institution before ultimately being abandoned in the early ’80s.
 Echoes of its former residents seem to remain, however, as witnesses report off-the-charts paranormal activity, ranging from orbs to eerie disembodied moans.
-Before the pandemic derailed the 2020-2021 tourist seasons, you could tour the eerie location—surely one of the most haunted places in Canada—with a guide from Tranquille Farm Fresh, which now manages the site.
-For the truly fearless (or downright crazy), they even offered an escape room experience in the stygian tunnels that link the various buildings on the property. – Brett Walther
+Up until 2019, you could tour the eerie location—surely one of the most haunted places in Canada—with a guide from Tranquille Farm Fresh, which managed the site.
+For the truly fearless (or downright crazy), they even offered an escape room experience in the stygian tunnels that link the various buildings on the property.

 Built in the 1890s for coal miner Robert Dunsmuir and his family, this Victorian-era mansion has since become one of most haunted places in Canada.
 Rumours of a piano that plays by itself, and sightings of a ghostly woman in white have frequently been reported.
 Many attribute the castle’s supernatural proclivity to Dunsmuir’s untimely demise just a year before the building was completed.